zain08816/MAXX/README.md

     many risk factors are used in combination with each other

   Future plans:
-    Generalize for use with platforms other than Twitter Refine the analysis algorithm
+    Generalize for use with platforms other than Twitter (Facebook, Reddit, Instagram) Refine the analysis algorithm
     Base the algorithm purely on hard research